vicatar/SensorWeb/README.md

 * `Auth` - this function implements a custom authorizer for API Gateway that should be added to all other functions.

-* `GetSensors` - returns all Sensorwebs for a current user.
+* `GetSensors` - returns all Sensors for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend

 It returns data that looks like this: